koml12/FitAssist/README.md

 ## To Do
-+ Make a separate screen to add exercises, and let the user specify all possible fields.
 + Separate screen that guides the user through the workout (like the one in WorkoutTracker, but without the bugs).
 + Multiple workout support
 + Rep range support, i.e. instead of a whole number for reps each time, have a range that the user can manully input every time.